Nabeel-ashrif/Gen-AI-cooking_app/Readme.md

 1. Select a country from the dropdown menu.
 2. Choose between "Vegetarian," "Non-Vegetarian," or "No Preference" for the type of dish.
-3. Optionally, enter specific ingredients in the text input.
+3. Optionally, enter other rquirements in the text input.
 4. Click the "Generate Recipe" button to generate a cooking recipe based on the provided inputs.

 ## Code Structure